ymyke/cardio/README.md

 # Next up

-- Use jason also to store the blueprints.

 - Get rid of non-exact potencies.

 - Bug-like: The potency that is used to for computer cards should maybe ignore the